enricak/Pomodoro/README.md

-Pomodoro Cheerleader!

-This chrome extension modifies the basic pomodoro technique by using active recall strategies and elaborative rehearsal techniques.
+This chrome extension combines active recall strategies, elaborative rehearsal, and the basic pomodoro technique.
 These are research-backed concepts that improve comprehension and retention.
 At the end of each cycle, the program prompts users to input conceptual connections and weakpoints.
+This engages the user to recall what they've learned by thinking about the meaning of the information they're learning and connecting it to other information that they've already learned.